Skip to content

 How It Works

-1. Storage: Secrets are stored in an encrypted backend (currently SQLite).
+1. Storage: Secrets are stored in an encrypted backend (SQLite or S3).
 Each secret is encrypted with a key derived from a passphrase you provide.

 2. Injection: Pipelines reference secrets in env using a secret: prefix.
 At runtime, the system resolves the secret and injects the plaintext value into the container's environment.